Harper (film): Sequel

-Goldman adapted The Chill (1964), another Macdonald novel, for the same producers, but it was not filmed.
+Goldman adapted The Chill (1964), another Macdonald 'Archer' novel, for the same producers, but it was not filmed.
 Newman pulled out of the project, and Sam Peckinpah became attached as director for a while as the film was set up at Commonwealth United Entertainment.
 When that company ended its film operations, The Chill was not made.

-Newman reprised the role of Harper in the 1975 film The Drowning Pool, based on Macdonald's 1950 novel of the same name.
+An adaptation of Macdonald's 1950 novel The Drowning Pool, with Paul Newman reprising his role, was released in 1975.